GregTrevellick/OpenInApp.Launcher/src/VisualStudioMarketPlaceAssets/OpenInXamarinStudio/README.md

 ## Features

-- Open multiple files simultaneously in [Xamarin Studio][ThirdPartyAppHomePage].
+- Open multiple files and/or folders simultaneously in [Xamarin Studio][ThirdPartyAppHomePage].

 - Within the code editor window